Overview of the Deledao Parent Portal for School-issued Devices

 If you enter a domain name (e.g. cnn.com), all webpages in this domain will be blocked (e.g. www.cnn.com/index.html).

 If you enter a URL (e.g. cnn.com/europe/), all webpages whose URLs start with it will be blocked (e.g. cnn.com/europe/index.html).

 If you enter a YouTube video URL (e.g. https://www.youtube.com/watch?v=6Fwf7CJnbLU), you will be prompted to select whether you want to block the video only, the video’s channel, the video’s categories, or some other keywords that appear in the video description.

-This is configured the same way as the blacklist, except that webpages listed in the whitelist will be always allowed.
-The whitelist takes precedence over the blacklist.
-That is, if a URL is matched by both the blacklist and the whitelist, it will be allowed.
+This is configured the same way as the Blocked Website List, except that webpages listed in the Allowed Website List will be always allowed.
+The Allow List takes precedence over the Block List.
+That is, if a URL is matched by both the Block List and the Allow List, it will be allowed.